-Work modalities for faculty and staff will continue to include on-campus, telecommuting and hybrid options in the spring.
-All existing telecommuting agreements that were set to expire on December 31, 2020 have been extended to May 31, 2021.
+Work modalities for faculty and staff continue to include on-campus, telecommuting and hybrid options in the spring.
+All existing telecommuting agreements are active until July 31, 2021.
 No new agreements are required.
 As the situation continues to evolve, work modality options and telecommuting agreements will be reviewed as needed.

 Accommodations are being made for high-risk employees